Stan1slavssKy/CPU/README.md

 # CPU

+What is this project?

+A processor is a project that processes your assembly commands.
+For example, you enter push 5 and to begin with, this line will be assembled and then processed by my processor, which will create and populate the stack.

+How to use it?
 If you want to use this program you need to download directory CPU.

 Then you need to compile assembler and then cpu.